No Tags Found!

 Mr. Bhatia,

-Few important factors are "first and foremost "Type of Contract Employment".
-All will depend on this.
-Only after someone studies this contract one can advise you properly.
-Suggest consult the same with a CA (International Tax Expert) or a Solicitor (NRI Expert), to get their advise.
+On the face of the case, the information shared is not enough to give you guidance.
+One of the few important factors is the "Type of Contract Employment."
+Everything will depend on this.
+Only after someone studies this contract can one advise you properly.
+I suggest consulting the same with a CA (International Tax Expert) or a Solicitor (NRI Expert) to get their advice.

-I feel, Loss amounting due to forex exchange rate argument, will not benefit you as it has been in various ground failed to yield the benefit as its usually termed as "gambling".
-You gain if it goes up and loose if it goes down.
-So, rather fighting on forex rate ask for your son's legitimate full and final settlement as per company policies and appropriate Labor act, which ever is applicable.
+I feel that the loss due to forex exchange rate argument will not benefit you, as it has failed on various grounds to yield the benefit and is usually termed as "gambling."
+You gain if it goes up and lose if it goes down.
+So, rather than fighting on the forex rate, ask for your son's legitimate full and final settlement as per company policies and the appropriate Labor act, whichever is applicable.

 Ukmitra